2157. Sum

 Its contribution to the total sum is 2 * 1 * 3 = 6.

-The sum of the lengths of all paths is 2 + 6 = 8.
+The total length of all paths is 2 + 6 = 8.

-In the second sample, consider the contribution of the edge (1, 2) of weight 5 to the total sum of the lengths of all paths.
+In the second example, let us consider the contribution of the edge (1, 2) with weight 5 to the total length of all paths.

-The number of vertices in the subtree with root 2 is c = 4 (including the vertex 2 itself).
-Then on the other side of the edge (1, 2) there are nc = 6 – 4 = 2 vertices.
-Therefore, the number of different paths containing the edge (1, 2) is equal to c * (nc) = 4 * 2 = 8.
-Indeed, such paths are
+The number of vertices in the subtree rooted at vertex 2 is c = 4 (including vertex 2 itself).
+Then, on the other side of the edge (1, 2) there are nc = 6 – 4 = 2 vertices.
+Therefore, the number of distinct paths passing through the edge (1, 2) is c * (nc) = 4 * 2 = 8.

 1 – 2, 1 – 2 – 4, 1 – 2 – 5, 1 – 2 – 6,